pnp/cli-microsoft365/docs/manual/docs/cmd/spo/propertybag/propertybag-get.md

 `--help`|output usage information
 `-u, --webUrl <webUrl>`|The URL of the site from which the property bag value should be retrieved `-k, --key <key>`|Key of the property for which the value should be retrieved.
-Case-sensitive `-f, --folder [folder]`|Server- or site-relative URL of the folder from which to retrieve property bag value.
+Case-sensitive `-f, --folder [folder]`|Site-relative URL of the folder from which to retrieve property bag value.
 Case-sensitive `-o, --output [output]`|Output type. `json|text`.
 Default `text` `--verbose`|Runs command with verbose logging `--debug`|Runs command with debug logging